Kawish Television Network

 Kawish Television Network (KTN) is the first private Sindhi TV channel in Pakistan.
 It is the most-watched private Sindhi-language general entertainment television channel worldwide.
 The channel is part of the Kawish Group.

 History

 The channel was founded by Muhammad Aslam Kazi in 2002 and started with 6 hours of transmission.
-It has now grown from a small regional-language channel to the leading Satellite Channel of Pakistan, broadcasting 24 hours a day to areas of South Asia, Middle, and Far East Asia.
-It also started the first-ever music channel in the Sindhi language, KASHISH TV.
+It has now grown from a small regional-language channel to the leading satellite channel of Pakistan, broadcasting 24 hours a day to areas of South Asia, Middle, and Far East Asia.
+It also started the first-ever music channel in the Sindhi language, Kashish TV.
 After that, in October 2007, KTN News started airing, covering news, current affairs programs, talk shows, documentaries, and reports.

 KTN Group

-The most popular and most widely distributed Sindhi newspaper, Daily Kawish, is also part of the same group.
+The Sindhi-language newspaper, Daily Kawish, is also part of the same group.